vinhkhuc/vinhkhuc.github.io/_posts/2015-03-01-cross-validation.md

 layout: post
 comments: true
 title:  "How Many Folds for Cross-Validation"
 excerpt: "Cross-Validation is a method for estimating the performance of a classifier for unseen data.
-In this post, we will try to figure out how many folds that are should be used for cross-validation."
+In this post, we will try to figure out how many folds that should be used for cross-validation."
 date:   2015-03-01 14:47:10
 ---
 ### Introduction